geodynamics/pylith/docs/user/examples/reverse-2d/step01-gravity.md

 At the beginning of the output written to the terminal, we see that PyLith is reading the mesh using the `MeshIOPetsc` reader and that it found the domain to extend from -100,000 m to +100,000 m in the x direction and from -100,000 m to 0 in the y direction.
 The output also shows the scales for nondimensionalization and the PETSc options selected by PyLith.
-This simulation did not use a fault, so PyLith used the LU preconditioner.

 At the end of the output written to the terminal, we see that the solver advanced the solution one time step (static simulation).
-The linear solve converged after 1 iterations and the norm of the residual met the relative convergence tolerance (`ksp_rtol`) .
+The linear solve converged after 11 iterations and the norm of the residual met the relative convergence tolerance (`ksp_rtol`) .
 The nonlinear solve converged in 1 iteration, which we expect because this is a linear problem, and the residual met the absolute convergence tolerance (`snes_atol`).

 ### Visualizing the results